Last Updated on 2 months by Sachin G

 Show Forget root password and Reboot the system

-Here I am showing the screen of trying to login through GUI in Linux box and not getting success via root in login through GUI , same will be implement as command line interface.
+Here I am showing the screen of trying to log in through GUI in Linux box and not getting success via root in login through GUI, same will be implemented as a command line interface.

 RHEL_root_password1